 San Jacinto Peak from The Tramway is a 9.9 mile heavily trafficked out and back trail located near Palm Springs, California that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, trail running, and camping and is accessible from January until November.
+The trail is primarily used for hiking, walking, trail running, and camping and is best used from January until November.